-In Germany and other parts of the Continent, where large quantities of common lapidary works, such as seal handles, are executed, water-power is generally employed for driving the mills, which for these works are, in some cases, mounted upon horizontal spindles, and the edges of the mills are then principally used.
-The cutting of diamonds has been slightly noticed in vol. i., page 176; as there mentioned, the facets are cut by cementing two diamonds upon the ends of two sticks, and rubbing them together.
+In Germany and other parts of the Continent, where large quantities of common lapidary works, such as seal handles, are executed, water-power is generally employed for driving the mills, which for these works are, in some cases, mounted upon horizontal spindles, and the edges of the mills are then principally The cutting of diamonds has been slightly noticed in vol. i., page 176; as there mentioned, the facets are cut by cementing two diamonds upon the ends of two sticks, and rubbing them together.
 The facets are afterwards polished upon an iron skive or mill, charged with diamond powder; considerable pressure is exerted upon the stone, and in Holland, where the greatest quantity of diamonds are cut and polished, horse power is generally employed, or the mills are driven by one or two men.
-In the latter case the driving-wheel is about 6 feet diameter, and instead of being mounted vertically, and driven by a winch handle, as usual in this country for similar purposes, the driving wheel is mounted to revolve horizontally. upon a vertical spindle, having a crank of small radius, to which the motion is communicated by a connecting rod leading to a wooden frame, that swings horizontally upon pivots at the one end, like an ordinary gate, and has at the other end two upright handles, by which it is pushed alternately backwards and forwards.
+In the latter case the driving-wheel is about 6 feet diameter, and instead of being mounted vertically, and driven by a winch handle, as usual in this country for similar purposes, the driving wheel is mounted to revolve horizontally, upon a vertical spindle, having a crank of small radius, to which the motion is communicated by a connecting rod leading to a wooden frame, that swings horizontally upon pivots at the one end, like an ordinary gate, and has at the other end two upright handles, by which it is pushed alternately backwards and forwards.

 The stones worked in this country by lapidaries are in general small, and but little pressure is exerted upon the stone, the power of an assistant is therefore not required; but the lapidary mostly gives motion to the wheel with his left hand, while the stone is applied to the mill with his right.
-The details of the apparatus are somewhat varied in unimportant particulars, but fig. 1141 may be considered to represent the general arrangement of apparatus employed by working lapidaries.
+The details of the apparatus mortise in the bench, and is fixed by a wing nut beneath, in order to allow of the gim peg being twisted round to different positions, according to the distance it is required to be placed from the mill.